jaredkaczynski/line-server/README.md

 **What third-party libraries or other tools does the system use?
 How did you choose each library or framework you used?**

-The overall project uses Spring Web along with Spring test for web services and tests respectively.
+* The base project uses [Spring](https://spring.io/) Web along with Spring test for web services and tests respectively.
 I have used Spring before and knew how to use it so sticking with it was a good plan.

-Specifically for file reading I use a library called IO which adds a buffered RandomFileReader which reads as fast as a buffered reader but with the bonus of random access.
+* Specifically for file reading I use a library called [IO](https://mvnrepository.com/artifact/org.bitbucket.kienerj/io) which adds a buffered RandomFileReader which reads as fast as a buffered reader but with the bonus of random access.
 This is the key to having high performance without a proper database as the default Java implementation is reading by byte.

-I use Caffeine for caching.
+* I use [Caffeine](https://mvnrepository.com/artifact/com.github.ben-manes.caffeine/caffeine) for caching.
 Caffeine is a continuation of Guava Cache and I have used it before and enjoy the features such as asynchronous caching.
 It is very fast and due to having async support, means multiple requests in a short time should use the same file read to get the line.
 It also has good support for eviction and size limiting.

-For the purposes of performance testing, I added Google Guava for a stopwatch.
+* For the purposes of performance testing, I added [Google Guava](https://mvnrepository.com/artifact/com.google.guava/guava) for a stopwatch.

+Then it's just the associated dependencies with these libraries

 **How long did you spend on this exercise?
 If you had unlimited more time to spend on this, how would you spend it and how would you prioritize each item?**